imagej/imagej.github.io/pages/Personal_Update_Site_Terms_of_Service.md

 description: test description
 ---

-By creating a personal update site, you agree to the following terms and
+%Replace% UpdateSitesMenu %Replace% By creating a personal update site, you agree to the following terms and conditions:
-conditions:

 1. You agree to use your personal update site only for ImageJ extensions, and not hosting content for any other purpose.